funnylookinhat/emory.js/README.md

 These attributes enable Emory to completely drive the request cycle:

 - `emory-ajax` indicates that this should be an AJAX request.
-- `emory-loading-target` specifies which jQUery selector should have the `emory-loading` class while the request is processing.
+- `emory-loading-target` specifies which jQuery selector should have the `emory-loading` class while the request is processing.
 - `emory-alert-target` is the jQuery selector for any errors or messages returned by the request.